-“Epiphany” by Carol Ann Duffy is a short fourteen line poem that does not follow a strict rhyme scheme, but does have a number of repeating sounds.
+“Epiphany” by Carol Ann Duffy is a short fourteen-line poem that does not follow a strict rhyme scheme but does have a number of repeating sounds.
 For instance, the end rhyme, “-ight” appears three times in the poem, and the end rhyme, “-ed” appears five, acting as a refrain of sorts.
 It is utilized to give the poem a sense of unity and keep the reader on pace.
-The poem appeared in Duffy’s collection, Rapture: Poems, that was published in 2005.
+Epiphany appeared in Duffy’s collection, Rapture: Poems, that was published in 2005.
 The full poem can be found here.

 Summary of Epiphany

 “Epiphany” begins with the speaker describing a number of revelations that she has said since entering into a relationship.
 First, she now knows that she is unable to close her eyes “to the light,” as it is inside her own head.
 The warmth, brightness, and brilliance of her significant other is blinding her.
 She cannot block it out as she would the sun.
 Second, she tells the reader that she is unable to sleep in her own bed, but only in the bed that is “thy warm skin.”
 She is only comfortable and able to fall asleep when she is with this person.

 She continues, stating another way her life has changed.
 She is unable to really “live, when days,” and nights are spent without this person.
 It is like she is no longer living, she is spending her time with the dead.